 10.2.2 Aggregate Deferred Remuneration

-The following table sets out the movement in the fair value of outstanding deferred remuneration during the year ended 30 September 2019 in respect of Code Staff.
-Grant date fair values have been used throughout the table consistent with the disclosures made in 10.2.1 above.
+The following table sets out the movement in the fair value of outstanding deferred remuneration during the year ended 30 September 2021 in respect of Code Staff.
+Grant date fair values have been used throughout the table.